LGBTQIA+ Community and Mental Health

 - Changing your name and pronouns in social settings

-- Having people use your name and pronouns
+- Having others use your chosen name and pronouns

 - Changing your gender and name on official government documents